 The above fees will not be assessed unless there is an equipment infraction as denoted above.
 You will be notified by email of any ER infractions.
 This will give you a chance to respond, if you believe an error has been made, before you are required to pay.

 Regular operating hours will be posted at the ER.
-Typically, but not always, the ER is open from 9:00 AM – 5:00 PM Monday and Friday, and 1:00 PM to 9:00 PM on Tuesday-Thursday.
-Equipment Checkouts are normally ready for pickup by 1:00 PM Monday and Friday and 5:00 PM on Tuesday - Thursday.
-Also, note that there will be no reservations of equipment from 9:00 AM to 1:00 PM on Monday and all day on Friday.
-Do not ask professors or secretaries to check equipment in or out for you.
-Do not ask ER employees to give you access when the ER is not open; they are not permitted to do so.
+Equipment orders will be ready at the arranged pickup time confirmed on your checkout email.
+Do not ask professors or staff to check equipment in or out for you.
+Do not ask ER employees to give you access when the ER is not open (unless approved off hours checkout has been granted).
+They are not permitted to do so.
 In this case, an “Off Hours Checkout“ request must be made through, and approved by, the Production Center Manager.
 See the “Off Hours” Checkout policy section for more information.

 Confirm that you have all the parts you need before you leave the ER.
-Before you leave the Production Center area, we recommend that you inspect the equipment.
+We recommend that you inspect the equipment.
 That way, you will discover any problems before it is too late.

 Make sure you sign and date the checkout form.
 Signatures must be legible.
 It is a good habit to ask for a copy of your paperwork so that you can double-check everything and have a reference as you prepare to return your equipment.